puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 }
 ```

-Check your syntax with the `puppet parser` tool:
+Check your syntax with the `puppet parser` tool.

     puppet parser validate pasture/manifests/init.pp